mubarakbello/sigma-dial/README.md

 -Read mails
 -Send quick mail

-Read mail
+Users need to grant access to their google account by logging into https://dialmail.herokuapp.com and completing the steps there.
+After that, you can now send mails via the ussd code \*384\*2857#

+To send mails:
 -
-Users will be promoted to enter authentication details and get an sms of your emails.

-Send mail
--
 users are promoted to enter authentication details then User enter recipents email, subject, body of mail in that order.

 # Links
-Sandbox : *384*2857#
+Sandbox : \*384\*2857#
 Web: https://dialmail.herokuapp.com